MySQL Events and Event Scheduler Explained

 [ DO sql_statement ]

 The event_name must be an event that already exists.
 All the statements after ALTER EVENT are optional, depending on what you want to change.
-Omitting any clauses in the ALTER EVENT command means that they remain in their previous state.
-Any included clause means that new values you specify are applied.
+Omitting any clauses in the ALTER EVENT command means they remain in their previous state while new values you specify are applied.

 Alter an existing event in MySQL.